Search

 Dear Hiring Manager,

 Hi Sarah, I’m excited to submit my application for the Marketing Analyst role, as recommended by your colleague, Tom Jones.
 I appreciate Tom’s confidence in my abilities and am eager to bring my expertise to your team.
 During my two‑year tenure at GreenTech, I led a cross‑functional campaign that increased lead generation by 30%, aligning with your recent initiative to boost digital outreach.
-I was thrilled to learn that your team is expanding the sustainability metrics platform - an area I’ve passionately explored in my recent freelance work.
-Enclosed is my resume, which provides a deeper look at my technical competencies and portfolio pieces.
+I was thrilled to learn that your team is expanding the sustainability metrics platform - a area I’ve passionately explored in my recent freelance work.
+Enclosed is my résumé, which provides a deeper look at my technical competencies and portfolio pieces.
 I would welcome the opportunity to discuss how my experience aligns with your objectives.
 Thank you for considering my candidacy.
 I look forward to the possibility of discussing how I can contribute to your team during an interview.

 Best regards,